 Wishlisters taker full advantage of everything the internet has to offer, searching online for products they are interested in and creating shortlists.
 There are wishlist apps, such as Wishlistr; and many people also use Amazon's wishlist function or simply download images and links onto their phone or laptop.
 Pinterest is also widely used by wishlisters to get inspiration and save ideas.

 How to attract wishlisters: Make sure you use good quality product images on your ecommerce website; make the most of image-based sites like Pinterest; remember that wishlisters may need a nudge to prompt them to buy, such as an offer.

 7. The discerning shopper

 Some shoppers feel more comfortable shopping on ecommerce websites they know well.
-These may include a few key brands as well as trusted marketplaces such as Etsy, ASOS and Amazon.
-However, independent local stores have as much chance of becoming a favourite for discerning shoppers as big names — as long as both the store and the website live up to expectations.
+These may include a few key brands as well as trusted marketplaces such as Etsy and ASOS.
+However, independent local stores have as much chance of becoming a favourite for discerning shoppers as big names - as long as both the store and the website live up to expectations.

 How to attract the discerning shopper: List your products on trusted marketplaces; get your own ecommerce website up to scratch; offer loyalty schemes that recognise and reward your best customers; keep in touch by email or text.

 Bargain hunters get a kick out of finding great deals, especially online, and are the most likely to make an impulse purchase.
 In fact, they are most likely to buy something they don't even need if the price is right.
 They search for voucher codes and price-compare online from the comfort of their sofa and also via their smartphone when they are out shopping.
 Free shipping is also of paramount importance to these shoppers.

 How to attract bargain hunters: Keep an eye on online competitors' prices and run regular special offers in-store, on your ecommerce website and on social media sites; encourage shoppers to sign up to texts or email newsletters so you can target offers at them on a regular basis.